spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 The *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repeatable way on the main cloud providers, while a *Cluster* uses the cluster profile, as well as the cloud configuration, cluster size and placement configuration to provision a cluster on your preferred cloud provider.

-This tutorial will teach you how to deploy a cluster with Palette on Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+This tutorial will teach you how to deploy a cluster with Palette on Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) either from Palette dashboard or with Terraform.
 You will learn about *Cluster Mode*, *Cluster Profiles*, *Clusters*, and understand how they enable you to deploy applications to Kubernetes quickly with minimal effort but with high degree of customization.

 <br />
 <br />